Ecommerce is a multi-billion dollar industry and the good news is that it’s an opportunity for everyone.

 Finally, Shopify stores are super fast, agile, and capable of taking all that traffic you can throw at it.
 Meanwhile, it’s underbelly is massive which gives you the capacity to handle massive numbers of customers.

 The belly, by the way, can also take unlimited traffic, product inventory, and a lot more.
 If you worked with Magento with that kind of capacity, traffic management, and customer management, the resulting PHP-heavyness would break the servers, your head, or make the customer happily leave for your completion (which is likely to be on a Shopify Store).

-Move to a Shopify now.
-Tell us when your store goes live.
+Move to Shopify now.
+Tell me when your store goes live.